Gayleen Froese

 Gayleen Froese (born 1972) is a Canadian novelist and singer-songwriter.
-She is the author of two paranormal mystery novels, the urban fantasy novel "The Dominion", and the Ben Ames Casefiles series of detective novels.
-Her third novel, "The Girl Whose Luck Ran Out", has been translated into French and German.
+She is the author of six novels, including two paranormal mystery novels and the Ben Ames Casefiles series of detective novels.
+Her third novel, The Girl Whose Luck Ran Out, has been translated into French and German.
+She is also the author of the superhero novel Lightning Strike Blues, released in 2023, and urban fantasy The Dominion, released in 2024.

 Born in Saskatoon, Saskatchewan, Froese was educated at Ryerson University (now Toronto Metropolitan University) in Toronto.
 Her first album, Obituary, won an Undiscovered Artist Award from CBC Radio and Froese was a showcase artist at Toronto's North by Northeast music festival in 1998.

 Froese appeared on Canadian Learning Television's A Total Write Off in 2006, and was one of twelve writers selected as a finalist for BookTelevision's 3 Day Novel Contest in 2007.
 (Filmed in 2007, the show did not air until late 2009; Froese ended up as the winning contestant.)
 She was also twice shortlisted in the overall International Three-Day Novel Contest.